Video Download: Pregnenolone The Most Important Hormone You Havent Heard About Part 1

 The discovery that certain steroids are produced and act in the central nervous system has led to the term “neurosteroids.”

-Another term, “neuroactive steroids” is often used for hormones that may be made elsewhere in the body but have powerful actions in the nervous system.
+Another term, “neuroactive steroids” is often used for hormones that may be made elsewhere in the body but have potent actions in the nervous system.

 Neurosteroids and neuroactive steroids can have potent effects on how individual nerve cells function.